 Editor change text at P611L7 as follows:

-The Grant Ack frame is sent only in CBAPs as a response to the reception of a Grant frame that has the Beamforming Training field equal to 1.
+The Grant Ack frame is sent as a response to the reception of a Grant frame.

 Editor add new paragraph at end of 8.5.5 Beamforming Control field:

+When the BF Control field is transmitted in a Grant Ack frame in response to a Grant frame with the Beamforming Training field equal to 0, the following fields are reserved: IsInitiatorTXSS, IsResponderTXSS, Total Number of Sectors, and Number of RX DMG Antennas.

 9.36.3 ATI transmission rules